universal-mcp/asana/src/universal_mcp_asana/README.md

-# AsanaApp MCP Server
+# Asana MCP Server

-An MCP Server for the AsanaApp API.
+An MCP Server for the Asana API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the AsanaApp API.
+This is automatically generated from OpenAPI schema for the Asana API.

 | Tool | Description |